Learning

 Religious Education classes are typically held from 10:45-11:45 after the children leave the sanctuary.

-- Room 216: Nursery Our nursery caregiver, Aida Hussain, and a weekly volunteer offer a welcoming space for our youngest children to play and explore.
+- Nursery (Beatrix Potter Room): Our nursery caregiver, Lacey Feete, and a weekly volunteer offer a welcoming space for our youngest children to play and explore.

-- Room 206: Upper Elementary, Room 210: Pre-K through 2nd: Spirit Play Groups: Our Spirit Play groups each begin with a story that connects to our UU Promises and values.
+- Spirit Play Groups (Lewis Latimer Room: 3rd-5th, Clara Barton Room: PreK-2nd): Our Spirit Play groups each begin with a story that connects to our UU Promises and values.
 After wondering about the story together, the children are encouraged to explore age-appropriate art projects, scientific activities and spiritual practices on their own before regathering for a closing game.

-- Room 102 : 6th-12th Grade This group works together to build community through games, art, conversation, service projects, and youth led services.
+- YoUUth Group (John Murray Room: 6th-12th): This group works together to build community through games, art, conversation, service projects, youth trips, and youth led services.

-- Room 214: Resource room This is a room that can be utilized by anyone at UUCTC, but it is especially helpful for children and families.
-Here you will find games, puzzles and banner and world religion bags (bags of books available for check out).
+- Resource room (Francis Watkins Harper Room): This room can be utilized by anyone at UUCTC, but it is especially helpful for children and families.
+Here you will find games, puzzles and bags of books available for check out.

-We have world religion bags on the following: Christianity, Judaism, Hinduism, Bahai, Islam, Buddhism, Unitarian Universalism.
+and on the following religions: Christianity, Judaism, Hinduism, Bahai, Islam, Buddhism, Unitarian Universalism.

 Typical schedule